 If you’re planning to eat as well as drink, you won’t be disappointed by the on-site food truck fare.
 But make sure to check the truck’s hours, as they can differ from the Cidery’s.

 6 Sierra Nevada BreweryMills RiverSee on map

-A popular stop for many travelers en route to Asheville, Sierra Nevada captures the larger-than-life, brauhaus feel of a German beer hall with 23 brews on tap and food that’s worth writing home about.
+A popular stop for many travelers en route to Asheville, Sierra Nevada captures the larger-than-life, brauhaus feel of a German beer hall with about 20 brews on tap and food that’s worth writing home about.